 - The students must have a minimum cumulative grade-point average of 3.0;

 - The student must have at least 12 units of upper-division credit with a grade of B or better in the subject of the graduate course;

 - Graduate courses completed by undergraduate students will not apply toward graduate degrees, unless taken while enrolled in a combined BS/MS program.

 To initiate an evaluation of your partial or full IGETC status or to finalize a partial IGETC that has already been evaluated.

 The office of admissions must have official transcripts for all courses taken as a part of the IGETC, but an unofficial IGETC certification can be submitted for evaluation purposes.
 A transfer advisor will evaluate your status in the IGETC process and contact you to request addition information or to confirm that your IGETC has been processed.

 To receive a grade of Incomplete

 Note: form is available at the Office of the Registrar

-To obtain an Incomplete, submit your request to the Registrar’s office by the last working day of the quarter in question.
+To obtain an Incomplete form, submit your request to the Registrar’s office by the last working day of the quarter in question.

 Incomplete grades must be made up in the first regular quarter immediately following the quarter for which the Incomplete was received.
 For example, Incomplete grades from spring quarter and summer session must be made up in the immediately following fall quarter, because summer session does not count as a regular quarter.